SamuelD27/ai-gen/MIGRATION_GUIDE.md

 ---

-**Welcome to CharForgeX!
+**Welcome to ai-gen!
 Enjoy your unrestricted creative freedom.** 🎨🚀